adrianbj/TracyDebugger/docs/debug-bar.md

 	* SHFT + Enter | Expand to fit all code and add new line (saves position)
 	* SHFT + Backspace | Contract to fit all code and remove line (saves position)
 * Snippets storage for regularly used code
+	* Snippets can be stored in either of these.
+Visit the config settings to set which you prefer.
+		* /site/templates/TracyDebugger/snippets/
+		* /site/assets/TracyDebugger/snippets/
+	* You can edit the snippets within the Console panel, or using your external code editor.
 * Options to run code instead at `init`, `ready`, or `finished` - useful for testing hooks.
-To use this, click Run, select `init`, `ready`, or `finished` and then execute whatever action in ProcessWire that is needed to trigger the hook.
+To use this, select `init`, `ready`, or `finished`, click the Inject button, and then execute whatever action in ProcessWire that is needed to trigger the hook.
 An orange icon will indicate this feature is active.
 You can switch to `off` manually when you are done.
 It will also expire automatically after 5 minutes.

 Remember that this allows you to run any PHP code, so be careful!